cjdbarlow/Part-One/determinants_of_cardiac_output.md

-* Ventricular systolic radius
+* **Ventricular chamber radius**
     * End-Diastolic Volume
      Increased EDV increases ventricular radius and therefore wall tension.

-* Myocardial wall thickness
+* **Myocardial wall thickness**
-  Ventricular hypertrophy *decreases* afterload by sharing wall tension (the product of pressure and radius) between a large number of sarcomeres.
+  Increasing wall thickness (seen clinically as ventricular hypertrophy) *decreases* afterload by sharing wall tension (the product of pressure and radius) between a large number of sarcomeres.

 ##Contractility
-* **Contractility **describes the** factors other than heart rate, preload, and afterload that are responsible for for changes in myocardial performance**.
+**Contractility **describes the** factors other than heart rate, preload, and afterload that are responsible for for changes in myocardial performance**.

 ###Determinants of Contractility
 Contractility is primarily dependent on **intracellular Ca<sup>2+</sup>**.
 Determinants include: